BajcarM/BajcarM/README.md

 - 👋 Hi, I’m @BajcarM
 - 👀 I’m interested in learning to code and try out interesting projects.
-- 🌱 I’m currently learning MySQL
-- 📫 How to reach me ...
+Here is my repository, so feel free to browse :-)

 <!---
 BajcarM/BajcarM is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.